 - Organization and management of information and the ability to draw reasonable inferences from it

 - The ability to think critically

 - Analysis and evaluation of the reasoning and arguments of others

 When should I take the LSAT?

-Most students elect to take the LSAT in June between their junior and senior years because they're not in class at that point.
-In addition, this allows them the opportunity to retake the exam if necessary in September or October and still apply to law school during the fall of their senior year.
-Make sure to register early for the June exam.
+Most students elect to take the LSAT in the summer (June or July) between their junior and senior years because they're not in class at that point.
+In addition, this allows them the opportunity to retake the exam if necessary in September and still apply to law school during the fall of their senior year.
+Make sure to register early for the June or July exam.
 Many test sites fill up quickly, forcing some test-takers to travel to other test sites.

-The December exam tends to be unpopular with students because it's so close to finals, and the February exam is quite late in the application cycle.
-Taking the February exam during the year you plan to begin law school might cause you to miss application deadlines for some schools and is generally not advised.
+The November exam could be more challenging to students because it occurs so late in the fall semester, and the January exam is quite late in the application cycle.
+Taking the Janary exam during the year you plan to begin law school might cause you to miss application deadlines for some schools and is generally not advised unless absolutely necessary.

 How should I prepare for the LSAT?

 A good way to begin is by purchasing a book of previously administered LSAT exams from the LSAC.
-They offer these books on their website for approximately $20.
-Take a few of these exams and assess your progress.
+These books are published by the LSAC and offered for sale at Amazon or other booksellers.
+(Used copies can also be found on Amazon or Ebay.)
+Take a few of these exams--timing yourself--and assess your progress.
 The LSAC also provides some advice on preparing for the LSAT.